VirJenDB/virjendb_metadata/README.md

 This repository serves as the ground truth for the metadata schema of the VirJenDB

-**Find our current metadata schema and expansions on the branch `v0.3`** \
+**CURRENT VERSION 1.0 RELEASE METADATA ON [BRANCH `v1.0`](https://github.com/VirJenDB/virjendb_metadata/tree/v1.0)**\
 They are available for download in `.json`, `.tsv`, `.csv` and `.xml` format in the corresponding folders.

+Files:

+- `vjdbv1.0_metadata_schema_main` most relevant file, contains information like ids, names, descriptions, tags, examples and more.
+- `vjdbv1.0_metadata_schema_main_and_maps` containt all information from the file above plus mapping information
+- `vjdbv1.0_metadata_schema_all.csv` complete rundown from the source metadata.xlsx

-The complete metadata catalogue can be explored in the `metadata.xlsx` on `main` branch or via our upcoming [_Metadata Explorer_](https://virjendb.org/MetadataTemplates).
+The complete metadata catalogue can be explored in the `metadata.xlsx` on `main` branch or via our [_Metadata Explorer_](https://virjendb.org/MetadataTemplates) for public metadata.
 It also allows you to build and download custom lists of metadata fields.

+## How to contribute

+If you want to propose changes to the metadata schema you can create an issue to this repository stating the following information:

+- **What** should be changed?
+Give a comparison of the current value and the new value.
+- **Why** should this be changed?
+State the reasons on why the changes should be applied.
+Describe what are advantages and disadvantages.

+You can bundle multiple changes into one issue.

 ## Metadata.xlsx

 This is the working file of the repository.
 All information for all the metadata fields will be collected in there.

+Once changed github actions runs the `convert_xlsx_to_tsv.py` script and builds a trackable tsv version of the schema.
+Once finished github actions runs `create_output_files.py` and pushes the newly build file formats to the corresponding branch.

 ### **Attenion!**